 What we're doing about ash dieback

-We’re carrying out an extensive audit of ash trees on our land, to understand:
+We've carried out an extensive audit of ash trees on our land, to understand:

-• where ash trees exist
+• where ash trees are growing

-• to what degree ash trees are affected
+• to what degree ash trees are affected by ash dieback

 • the rate of decline